 Tomoka is a bird-watcher's paradise, with over 160 species sighted, especially during the spring and fall migrations.
-Visitors can stroll a one-half mile nature trail through a hardwood hammock that was once an indigo field for an 18th-century British landowner.
+Visitors can stroll a half-mile nature trail through a hardwood hammock that was once an indigo field for an 18th-century British landowner.

 A boat ramp gives boaters and canoeists access to the river.
 The park store offers snacks, camping supplies and canoe rentals.